bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 ESP-01S
 -------

 A very common, but old board based on the ESP8266.
+There are two restrictions with the old v2.x.x.x ESP-AT-version:

+  - the AT-firmware does not support SSL-mode for servers
+  - wifi cannot be disabled (`wifi.radio.enabled` always returns true and the setter is a noop)

-Since it does not support SSL for server operation, it is not fully recommended.
+Because of these restrictions, the device is not fully recommended.
 But it will work fine for most client and simple server use cases.
 Otherwise, replace the ESP-01S with the compatible Lilygo T-01-C3.